 On integrated campaigning

 Both, Darling Life & English Cut seem to have been at the right place at the right time.
 Darling Life with a MySpace page and English Cut with a blog rather than a website.
 I admire both for their ease of being, not their ease of digital being.
 Demonstrated adventitious business focus and good business sense.
 And for getting naked without ever being caught with their pants down.
 It is this holistic approach to marketing.
 They relied on what they knew at the time.
 Instead of reaching out to resources with in-comprehensive lingo.
 Good use of common sense paired with practical intelligence.
 A decision that invented a customer relationship program.
 A appointment generating engine [English Cut].Laura Taylor and Tom Mahon must have arrived at the conclusion that we all have but one life to live.
 It to be unwise to break it down into a professional life on one side and a personal life at its opposite side.
 Common sense and practical intelligence we all wish to arrive at.

 When to run

-Shy away from offers of ad agencies, that pull out complex case studies, abstract graphics, and on how the whole is more than its single parts, which then would together work wonders, yet trust your instincts.
-Run out the backdoor screaming, should your CRM agency not have a proven track record of at least 3 years in social media marketing.
+Shy away from offers by ad agencies.
+When they pull out complex case studies or insist on how the whole is more than its single parts.
+Should your CRM agency not have a proven track record which you can look up on your own.
 Leave now.
-Run.
+Take the backdoor.
+Run out screaming.